Romashkaa/telekit/docs/documentation/6_on_triggers.md

 - `on.photo(self, chat_types=None, whitelist=None, **kwargs)` - registers a handler for incoming photos

 > [!NOTE]
-> This list may not be updated immediately
+> This list may not be updated immediately.
+You can explore all triggers directly in the code by typing `cls.on.` and checking the currently supported options.

----

 ## Usage